 Selena Gomez Excited: Planning To See Justin Bieber & His Mom Pattie In LA — She Loves Her

 Aww!
-Just weeks after reuniting with Justin Bieber, Selena Gomez is finally meeting up with his mom, Pattie Mallette, and we’ve EXCLUSIVELY learned everyone’s super excited!
+After reuniting with Justin Bieber, Selena Gomez is finally meeting up with his mom, Pattie Mallette, and we’ve EXCLUSIVELY learned everyone’s excited!

 It’s the reunion we’ve been waiting for!
 Sure, we were super happy when Justin Bieber, 23, and Selena Gomez, 25, reunited, but hearing that Sel is about to meet up with JB’s mom, Pattie Mallette — for the first time since Jelena reunited — well, that just warms our hearts.
 “Justin’s mom’s in LA this week and I know the plan is to meet up, just the three of them.
 It’s going to be incredibly emotional because they have so much history.
 There will be some tears, I’m sure,” a friend of Selena’s tells HollywoodLife.com EXCLUSIVELY.
 HEAR MORE ABOUT JUSTIN AND SELENA IN OUR PODCAST HERE.